 Complete Decongestive Therapy and Manual Lymphatic Drainage

-• recovery from injury or illness
+• recovering from injury or illness

-• long vacations with a little overindulgence
+• long trips with overindulgence

-• pain relief for those with fibromyalgia and migraines
+• pain from fibromyalgia or migraines

-• anxiety and sleep issues
+• anxiety or sleep problems

 CDT is a treatment for those with unhealthy lymph systems.
 This can be due to: